TroJanBoi/TroJanBoi/README.md

 I am a student at Computer Engineering and <a href="https://www.42bangkok.com/th/" style="text-decoration:none;color:red;">42Bangkok</a>.
 -----------------------------------------------------

-I've been learning to code for 5 years now and I still have a passion for it.

 * 🌍  I'm based in Bangkok, Thailand
 * 🧠  I'm learning Cyber Security